Mitorisia/Komugari/README.md

 ## Additonal Info!

-### If it's stupid, but it works, then it's not stupid

 ### ฅ (˵´•ω • `˵๑) Please Leave a Star and Give her a Home!
 It Means a Lot!

-[Join](https://discord.gg/dHqWWSS) the support server where you'll be prisoned!!

 ### Contributing!